Women: Keeping Skin Looking Youthful

 Although they may be helpful for other reasons, there is no scientific evidence that taking vitamins or minerals, including omega-3 fatty acids, which is found in fatty fish such as tuna, salmon, and other foods, help your skin stay youthful, says Donofrio.

 Here are some additional skin care and anti-aging tips from our panel of dermatologists:

 - Although cleansers and moisturizers can make the skin feel softer, there is no scientific proof that moisturizers prevent or reduce wrinkles, says Donofrio.

-- If you're in your 30s and 40s, switch from using soap on your face to a more gentle cleanser.
+- If you're in your 30s and 40s or beyond, switch from using soap on your face to a more gentle cleanser.
 (Also, it's time to stop using a drying toner.)
 What matters most, if you have dry or oily skin, is that you use soap or a cleanser that doesn't leave your face filmy or too dry.
 It should feel best right after you wash it.

 - As cell turnover slows in your 30s or later, gently exfoliate your face with exfoliating products or a buff puff to remove dead surface cells.
 This can help rejuvenate skin.

 - Regular use of light eye creams is fine, but eye creams are only effective if they use active ingredients, such as retinoids, in a much lower concentration than a cream for, say, your arms and legs, dermatologists say.

 According to the American Academy of Dermatology, some potentially useful anti-aging skin care treatments under study include alpha lipoic acid, or ALA, a naturally occurring antioxidant, and "spin traps," antioxidant and anti-inflammatory compounds that bind free radicals.